Tii04/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12.
 Creates script that creates directory with specified permissions.
 Task 13.
 Writes a script that changes the group owner to school for the file hello.
 Task 14.
 Writes a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+Task 15.
+Writes a script that changes the owner and the group owner of _hello to vincent and staff respectively.